OmerRahsann/Home-Repair-Request-System/README.md

 # Repair Radar Backend

-### External dependences
+### External dependencies
 [ImageMagick](https://imagemagick.org/script/download.php): Needs to be installed.
-This is used for resizing and striping metadata from images.
+This is used for resizing and striping metadata from images.\
+`other/policy.xml` must be installed into a path listed [here](https://imagemagick.org/script/resources.php#configure).
+This policy file restricts the allowed image formats for security and adds resource limits for ImageMagick.

 ### Running
 Linux: `./gradlew bootRun`\